-How does the root traffic change when more and more applications start to use DNSSEC?
-We start to answer this question and predict future DNS root traffic by replaying traffic with a mix of different key sizes and different portions of queries with DNSSEC.
-With the same experiment setup (§4.1), we use LDplayer to change DNSSEC OK (DO) bit in queries and replay B-Root query traffic (Table 1).
+How does the root DNS traffic change when more and more applications start to use DNSSEC?
+We use LDplayer to enable DNSSEC for all queries when we replay traces, allowing us to predict potential future behavior.
+We start to answer this question and predict future DNS root traffic.
+Prior studies used trace replay with current traffic mixes [30].
+We replay the B-Root-16 trace (Table 1) with a mix of different key sizes and different portions of queries requiring DNSSEC, under the previous experiment setup (§4.1).